Hawaii's rains, floods cited as examples of climate change - WTMJ

 Meteorologists on Wednesday extended a flash flood watch for the entire state through Friday because of the potential for more rain and because the ground was already saturated.

-The onslaught destroyed and heavily damaged two Maui bridges, along with at least half-a-dozen homes on the island.
+The onslaught destroyed and heavily damaged two Maui bridges, along with at least six homes on the island.

 The rain filled a 138-year-old reservoir once used to irrigate sugar plantation fields that has recently been kept empty as its owners prepare to dismantle it this summer.
 So much water accumulated it started overflowing from the 57-foot (17.4-meter) high structure at one point Monday, and county officials ordered people downstream to evacuate amid fears the earthen dam could breach.
 Ultimately, the reservoir didn’t fail, and water levels dropped as the rain let up.